davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     is not.

   es
-    A stable memory operand; that is, one which does not include any automodification of the base register.
+    A 'stable' memory operand; that is, one which does not include any automodification of the base register.
 This used to be useful when m allowed automodification of the base register, but as those are now only allowed when < or > is used, es is basically the same